 There are external doors located at the front of the museum on the opposite side of the accessible entrance.
 These doors are located by a smaller set of toilets.
-There is a large button to the left of the glass sliding doors; pushing it will open the doors.
+On the inside there is a large button to the left of the glass sliding doors; pushing it will open the doors.
 Once through the doors, you must re-enter via the main or accessible entrance.